 Control problems with behavior, such as loss of judgment or confusion

-Before using these medicines, ask the provider:
+Before using these medicines, ask your provider:

 What are the side effects?
 Is the medicine worth the risk?